gness1804/flash-shopper-mobile/README.md

 ## Flash Shopper 2.0

+### Flash Shopper: Get in, get out, and get on with your life.

 ![Screenshot](images/screenshot-android.png)

 This is a new port of my first Flash Shopper in React Native.
 It is rebuilt with [Create React Native App](https://github.com/react-community/create-react-native-app) because this makes it easier to build and deploy the app.